Helioviewer-Project/api/docs/src/source/api/api_groups/movies/postMovie.rst

 **Content-Type:** ``application/json``

-Create a custom movie with a POST request by submitting JSON structure to the movie generation queue.
+Create a custom movie with a POST request by submitting JSON to the movie generation queue.
-The response returned will provide you with a unique Movie ID that can be used to check on the status of your movie (via `getMovieStatus <#getmoviestatus>`_) and to download your movie (via `downloadMovie <#downloadmovie>`_).
+The response returned will provide you with a unique Movie ID that can be used to check the status of your movie (via `getMovieStatus <#getmoviestatus>`_) and to download your movie (via `downloadMovie <#downloadmovie>`_).

 Request Format